 As I said in another post, we never had the opportunity to watch our professors go through the entire design process (although we did participate in production meetings and other areas), so here I’m going to discuss how the process works.
-It’s very similar to how an architect works when he designs a building: discussions with the client about the intent, preliminary concepts, final design, and construction documents.
+It’s very similar to how an architect works when he or she designs a building: discussions with the client about the intent, preliminary concepts, final design, and construction documents.
 Plus, of course, the budget and schedule.

 I will be doing play-by-play postings on a couple of future set designs, but, in the meantime, I’m going to use a show I did in 2008, titled An Inspector Calls, by J.B.
 Priestley.
 The play is set in England in 1911, during the Edwardian period, and concerns a suicide by a young female factory worker and the subsequent investigation.
 However, the story is really about how the upper classes of the period tended to isolate themselves from any social responsibility.